Yea

 Yea has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects that could impact this area.
-Key projects are Donnybrook-Woodstock Precinct Structure Plan, Beveridge Interstate Freight Terminal, Seymour Community Wellbeing Hub, and Haven Seymour.
-The following list details those most relevant.
+AreaSearch has identified four projects likely to impact this region.
+Notable projects include Donnybrook-Woodstock Precinct Structure Plan, Seymour Community Wellbeing Hub, Haven Seymour, and Inland Rail Beveridge to Albury.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.